Dash cams and car insurance

 What's the difference between a dash cam and a car blackbox?

-Both dash cams and a black box (or telematics box) provide valuable information about your journeys.
-While dash cams provide a visual record of your journey, a telematics box holds the data that shows your driving style.
+A dash cam and a black box (or telematics box) both provide valuable information about your journeys.
+While the dash cam keeps a visual record, a telematics box holds the data that shows your driving style.

-The combined and widespread use of dash cams and black boxes in the future could help insurers in deciding your insurance premium.
+The increasing use of dash cams and black boxes in the future could help insurers in deciding your insurance premium.

 Dash cam and insurance claims

 Many car accidents aren't clear-cut.
-If there's any doubt over fault and if it's your word against theirs, footage recorded by a dash cam can help to resolve the dispute.
-If the footage proves the other party was at fault, you may not have to pay your excess, or if you've already paid, your excess may be reimbursed.
+If it's your word against theirs, dash cam footage can help to resolve the dispute.
+And if the other party was at fault, you may not have to pay your excess, or if you've already paid, your excess may be reimbursed.

-The evidence could also help protect your no claim discount (NCD).
-As dash cams become more common, they could lower car insurance premiums, prevent theft and deter insurance fraud.
+The evidence could also help protect your no claims discount (NCD).
+As dash cams become more common, they could prevent theft and deter insurance fraud.

 • 24% of respondents already own a dash cam, while another 18% are seriously considering buying one.